 Using central counterparties (CCPs) to clear repo transactions could significantly reduce costs, according to the Office for Financial Research (OFR).

-carried out by OFR claims CCPs offer economic incentives to repo dealers by reducing risk exposures.
+A recent study carried out by OFR claims CCPs offer economic incentives to repo dealers by reducing risk exposures.

 However, the benefit must be weighed against the cost of additional funds contributed to cushion the CCPs from exposure, it said.